 The SERP covers certain NEOs (Messrs.
 Gamble, Ploder and Kelley) as designated by the Compensation Committee.
 Messrs.
 Begor and Koehler do not, and Mr. Singh did not, participate in the SERP.
 The plan provides benefits that supplement the USRIP benefits.
 The SERP provides an annual benefit equal to 2.5% of "average annual compensation" times years of service as a senior executive officer (up to 10 years), plus 1.67% of average annual earnings multiplied by years of service as a senior executive officer in excess of 10 years (up to 20 years).
 "Average annual compensation" for this purpose is generally determined by taking the monthly average of the participant's compensation (including base salary and annual incentives) over the 36 consecutive month period during the participant's employment with the Company in which he or she was paid the greatest amount of compensation, and multiplying such monthly average by 12.
-For service as a senior executive officer, a participant receives a "restoration benefit" using a formula similar to that of the USRIP, without the IRS limits on compensation.
+For service as a senior executive officer in excess of 20 years or in a position other than as a senior executive officer, a participant receives a "restoration benefit" using a formula similar to that of the USRIP, without the IRS limits on compensation.
 In general, only actual years of service with the Company are credited for purposes of determining the SERP benefit.
 The SERP was closed to new participants after January 1, 2016.